compoundingeffects/bigpictureschool/natural_science.md

 # **Natural Science**

-1. **Natural Science**: Natural science is about studying everything in our physical world.
+1. **Natural Science**: Natural science is the study of everything in our physical world.
 Scientists observe things, do experiments, and use reasoning to figure out how the universe works.

 2. **The basic ideas behind natural science are**: